How much does a new gas furnace cost?

-- Electrical work costs $100 to $250 minimum on gas-furnace control connections.
+Electrical work costs $100 to $250 minimum for gas-furnace control connections.

-- Most contractors include gas and carbon monoxide testing in their installation labor price.
+Most contractors include gas and carbon monoxide testing in their installation price.

-- HVAC zoning costs $2,000 to $3,500 to install.
+An HVAC zoning system costs $1,700 to $4,500 installed.
 Zoned houses have 30% lower energy bills through controlled heating and cooling of each room.

 Removing a gas furnace cost

-Removing and disposing of an old gas furnace costs $150 to $400 on average, depending on the size, location, and local disposal fees.
+Removing and disposing of an old gas furnace costs $150 to $400, depending on the size, location, and local disposal fees.
 Extra fees apply when removing from areas with limited access.
 Most contractors include this service in their estimate.

 Upflow vs. downflow gas furnace

-The difference between an upflow and downflow furnace is the position of the hot-air supply vent, which depends on the home ductwork layout.
+The difference between an upflow and downflow furnace is the position of the hot-air supply vent, which depends on the home's ductwork layout.
 Most upflow and downflow gas furnace units cost the same price.
-Downflow units are the best gas furnace for attics, but basements need upflow units.
+Downflow units are the best option for attics, but basements need upflow units.

 Permits and inspection fees

-Gas furnace permits and inspections cost $250 to $1,500 on average, depending on the location and whether it’s a replacement or new installation.
-All types of gas furnace replacements, installations, and gas line repairs require permits.
+Gas furnace permits and inspections cost $250 to $1,500, depending on the location and whether the project is a replacement or new installation.
+All gas furnace replacements, installations, and gas line repairs require permits.
 Contractors typically pull all permits.